-The bubble in central Florida turned and as turning out to be just a balloon that is having the air let out of it slowly... there was not a burst bubble, but an easing of prices in most parts of the area.... the inventory of homes on the market has changed from about 5,000 a couple of years ago to over 26,000 now...... buyers are more picky and do not feel so rushed about finding a home they will love to live in for the next 5-9 years.
-In order for homes to sell they must be in move in condition and priced slightly below market value.
-Where homes had multiple offers within a couple of day before, now they are sitting for more than 6 months before they are Inventory is definately up substantially and homes, especially the high end are staying on the market for a long time.
-Prices so far remain steady.
-What has happened is that sellers have unrealistic expectations on what their home is worth.
+The bubble in central Florida turned and is turning out to be just a balloon that is having the air let out of it slowly… there was not a burst bubble, but an easing of prices in most parts of the area…. the inventory of homes on the market has changed from about 5,000 a couple of years ago to over 26,000 now…… buyers are pickier and do not feel so rushed about finding a home they will love to live in for the next 5-9 years.
+In order for homes to sell, they must be in move-in condition and priced slightly below market value.
+Where homes had multiple offers within a couple of days before, now they are sitting for more than 6 months before they are Inventory is definitely up substantially and homes, especially the high end are staying on the market for a long time.
+Prices so far remained steady.
+What has happened is that sellers have unrealistic expectations of what their home is worth.
 We have been able to get people into homes by being creative.
-For example, having the seller "buy down" the interest rate for the buyer.
+For example, having the seller “buy down” the interest rate for the buyer.
 A great product for this is the two-one buydown mortgage.
 You effectively buy down the first year by 2% and the second year by 1%.
 Cost the seller 2 1/2 points.
 Bottom line is that those agents who work with creative loan officers are finding a way to make the deal work in the current environment.
 Karen Arbutine Re/Max Central Realty.

 07/18/2006 by David Shafer